jaz303/oskar/README.md

 ![Oskar Screenshot](https://raw.github.com/jaz303/oskar/master/screenshot.png)

-## Limitations

-Oskar does not currently support switching between keyboard variants a la iOS, although patches for such a feature would be most welcome.
-Javascript-based auto-layout is also not supported - just use CSS.

 ## Note

 Hacker, I beseech thee; use browserify.
 Please.
 Life's too short for `require.js` and all the associated fuckery.